Post-Secondary Forms & Manuals Page →

 - Ryan Chapman – Education IT

-- Charlie Venne – Web Designer
+- Charlie Venne – Web Developer

 Central office administers Daycare, K-12 Education, Post Secondary, Adult Training, & Employment Programs and services.
 These offices are located in the main Band Office in La Ronge.
 To ensure local control, the Band Council authorized the communities to elect School Committees.
 The school committees work directly with their principals, their Education Board, and central office staff, to implement the Band’s education vision.